Storytelling performances of dāstāngo’ī

 It was performed at the Maison du Cambodge of the Cité Internationale Universitaire de Paris.

-12 December 2025—it was an excerpt from Tilism-e Hoshruba (Sense-stealing enchantment)
+The second performance was executed on 12 December 2025—it was an excerpt from Tilism-e Hoshruba (Sense-stealing enchantment)—at the Maison du Cambodge of the Cité Internationale Universitaire de Paris.

 Get in Touch